Solar Companies in Sri Lanka – Can We Take on the Global Solar PV Challenges?

 The efficiency of the photovoltaic cells is an important determinant of energy efficiency.
 According to sciencing.com a single square meter of solar panels receive the equivalent of more than 6 kilowatt-hours of energy per day (in an area with high levels of solar exposure).

 However, the panel cannot convert this entire amount to electricity.

 Therefore, the efficiency of a solar panel determines how much of that power is usable.

-Currently the energy efficiency of modules vary between 13 and 20 percent.
-According to Green, a word renowned figure in photovoltaic research, the future could hold efficiencies of up to 40 percent.
+Currently, the energy efficiency of modules varies between 13 and 20 percent.
+According to Green, a world renowned figure in photovoltaic research, the future could hold efficiencies of up to 40 percent.
 However, this would only be possible with sufficient investments going into R&D.

 This is a major challenge faced by both manufacturers and distributors of solar PV.
 Material characteristics like lightfastness and moisture resistance need to be evaluated in order to meet the typical 20 – 30 year lifetime warranty of a PV product.